Brian Lilley: Sun News Network

-Lilley joined the Sun News Network as soon as the station was announced in June 2010 and hosted the television program Byline with Brian Lilley from April 2011 until the station shut down in February 2015.
+Lilley joined the Sun News Network as soon as the station was announced in June 2010.
+He hosted the television program Byline with Brian Lilley from April 2011 until the station shut down in February 2015.
 The show was taped in Ottawa, Ontario.

 Byline usually included a 10-minute introduction followed by two or three interviews lasting 10 to 15 minutes, then a final 10-minute conclusion where Lilley reads emails from viewers, shows a funny or interesting video, or speaks about an upcoming event.

 On February 13, 2015, Sun News Network was shut down.
 A repeat episode of his show, Byline with Brian Lilley, was the last program to air before ceasing operations at 5 a.m.
 ET.

 While with Sun News he also wrote a weekly column that appeared in more than 30 newspapers owned by Quebecor Media at the time, including the Toronto Sun, London Free Press, Calgary Sun, and Fort McMurray Today.